Table of contents

 Participate in the Art Auction Live If Possible

 After attending a live auction, the next step is to create an online bidding account.
-You can set up notifications, track your bids, or perhaps set up absentee bidding.
-Since most sellers will not send invoices for their work until after the online sales are finished, having an account will allow you to track where your money is going.
+You can set up notifications, track your bids, or even prepare absentee bidding.
+Since most sellers will not send invoices until after online sales finish, having an account will help you track where your money is going.

 Buying at Online Art Auctions

-If you’re new to the concept and want to level up your skills, we recommend you take a look at our tips on how to win an online auction.
-Art isn’t the only item we offer in our weekly sales, we also specialize in RV auctions online!
+If you’re new to the concept and want to level up your skills, we recommend you take a look at our tips on how to win in an online auction.
+Art isn’t the only item we offer in our weekly sales; we also specialize in RV auctions online!

 Selling Art at an Online Auction